TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 .. _KEY-SAVE-VELOCITY:

 SAVE-VELOCITY
-   Causes Tinker molecular dynamics calculations to save the values of the velocity components on each atom to a separate cycle file.
-These files are written whenever the atomic coordinate snapshots are written during the dynamics run.
-Each velocity file name contains as a suffix the cycle number followed by the letter "v".
+   Causes Tinker molecular dynamics calculations to save the velocity components on each atom, in units of Angstroms/picosecond, whenever an atomic coordinate snapshot is written.
+By default, the frames are appended to a formatted file with the extension ".vel".
+With DCD-ARCHIVE, they are instead appended in binary DCD format to a file with the extension ".dcdv".
+With SAVE-CYCLE, each frame is written to a separate numbered file whose cycle suffix ends in "v".

+.. index:: SAVE-VSYSTEM
+.. _KEY-SAVE-VSYSTEM:

+SAVE-VSYSTEM
+   Causes Tinker molecular dynamics calculations to print the velocity components accumulated by atom type at each saved trajectory frame.
+The velocity components are reported in Angstroms/picosecond.

 .. index:: SLOPEMAX
 .. _KEY-SLOPEMAX: